Board of Directors

 Previously, Erin served for five years in a preparedness planning role for public health in Kalamazoo County, and as a public information officer for both the local public health and emergency management programs.
 She also worked for eight years in the education field as a public relations coordinator for the Berrien County Intermediate School District.

-Erin holds a bachelor’s degree in public relations from Western Michigan University.
-She has also earned the designation Professional Emergency Manager from the State of Michigan.
+Erin holds a bachelor’s degree in public relations from Western Michigan University, and a master of business administration (MBA) from Central Michigan University.
+She also earned the designation Professional Emergency Manager from the State of Michigan.

-Erin is the proud parent of two beautiful children - a daughter based out of Chicago working in a communications role for the Illinois Supreme Court, and a son currently majoring in third grade and Minecraft in Mattawan.
+Erin is the proud parent of two beautiful children – a daughter based out of Chicago working in a senior communications role for the Illinois State Bar Association, and a school-aged son who has been known to show up at a MEMA Conference or two.

 Previously Scott was with Putnam County, Ohio Office of Public Safety for six years.
 Scott has served as a local Law Enforcement Officer since 1994 and is commissioned in both Ohio and Michigan.
 Scott has also served eight years in the military as a Heavy Combat Engineer and Demolitions Expert.